 A Rights, Preferences and Restrictions attached to shares and repayment terms of capital

-The Company has one class of issued share referred to as equity shares having a par value of ₹ 10 per share, each holder of equity shares is entitled to one vote per share.
+The Company has one class of issued share capital which is equity shares having par value of ₹ 10 per share.
+Holdere of the equity shares are entitled to one vote per share.

 B EQUITY SHARE CAPITAL